 Communication with Schools and Parents

 SDPE has created the operations handbook and required participation forms for the schools and parents.
 School participation is voluntary; those registered will be listed on SDPE website.
 Families will be applying for the scholarships with TADS, a tuition and financial aid management company.
-TADS is a group currently used by many of our non-public schools to validate income and rank need for private scholarships.
+TADS is currently used by many of our non-public schools to validate income and rank need for private scholarships.
 They will provide much the same function for SDPE and Great Plains Education Foundation to ensure the validity of income eligibility and objectivity in awarding scholarships.

 FAQ are available on the Division of Insurance website.